RSDKModding/RSDKv3-Decompilation/README.md

 * Clone the repo with the following command and CD into it.
 * Follow the instructions in ./dependencies/web/dependencies.txt
 * Copy your "Data.rsdk" file into the repository folder.
-* Ensure that you have emscripten installed, then run the command "make WEB=1"
+* Ensure that you have emscripten installed, then run the command "make -f Makefile.emscripten"

 ## Unofficial Branches
 Follow the installation instructions in the readme of each branch.